trusona/trusona-mobile-sdk-android/README.md

 ### Scanning Driver's Licenses

 The Trusona SDK provides a user interface that can be shown to prompt the user to scan the barcode on a US/Canadian driver's license.
-The SDK will call a callback in the app upon successful scanning and provide the parsed contents of the barcode.
+The SDK will execute a callback in the app upon successful scanning and provide the parsed contents of the barcode.
 In the case of failure, another callback will be called, which should handle the failure in a way that makes sense in the app.

 Note: Scanning a driver's license as part of accepting a Trusonafication is handled automatically by the SDK.
 Use the following method only if you require to examine the contents of a driver's license as part of the business logic in your application.